How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Discussion

-\paragraph{$\Delta\varphi$ as the development target?} $\Delta\varphi$ separates token-side from architecture-side gains, a comparison raw validation loss cannot make.
+\paragraph{$\Delta\varphi$ as a development metric.} $\Delta\varphi$ separates token-side from architecture-side gains, a comparison raw validation loss cannot make.
 A pure training-efficiency method can lower the loss simply by trading compute for more tokens at fixed budget.
-A pure architectural change can lower it by raising per-recurrence capacity.
+A pure architectural change can lower the loss by raising per-recurrence capacity.
 Methods can also combine the two, reducing per-token training FLOPs while raising $\varphi$.
-Our two probes illustrate the pure cases at either end.
+Our two case studies illustrate the pure cases at either end.
 Truncated BPTT lowers loss on the token channel but drops $\varphi$, while hyperconnections lower loss on the capacity channel by raising $\varphi$.
-We therefore recommend $\Delta\varphi$ as a decision metric alongside validation loss for any new looped LM recipe or architecture.
-Probing it is relatively cheap.
-Per architecture, a focused probe of ${\sim}20$ runs across our four lower budgets totals ${\sim}5 \times 10^{19}$~FLOPs, an order of magnitude below the $s{=}34$ extrapolation run of Appendix~\ref{app:extrapolation} (${\sim}4 \times 10^{20}$~FLOPs).
+We therefore recommend $\Delta\varphi$ as a diagnostic tool alongside validation loss for any new looped LM recipe or architecture.
+Measuring it is relatively cheap.
+Per architecture, a focused case study of ${\sim}20$ runs across our four lower budgets totals ${\sim}5 \times 10^{19}$~FLOPs, an order of magnitude below our $s{=}34$ extrapolation run (${\sim}4 \times 10^{20}$~FLOPs).
 The same runs also yield the per-architecture compute-optimal allocation as a by-product.

-\paragraph{Downstream validation.} Our five-axis downstream evaluation (Appendix~\ref{sec:downstream-axes}) is consistent with this view.
-Parametric-knowledge tasks track validation loss directly, while the reasoning-heavy tasks on which looped models are predicted to excel remain compute-floored at our budgets.
-Validation loss is reliable at development-scale compute, and $\Delta\varphi$ a useful summary of architectural progress.